michelled/weavly.org/src/activities/goal-based-sequences.md

   ![An image of the jungle safari background with animals, trees, bushes, and a pond.](/assets/media/jungle-safari.svg "Mission: Visiting Animals")

-## Background description

 Moderators can use this blurb to describe the background for the players before they start their missions:

-> The background represents a Savannah with light beige and sand colours.
+*" The background represents a Savannah with light beige and sand colours.
 In the top middle, there is a giraffe with its baby.
 At the top right corner there is a lion roaring on top of a cliff above the horizon.
 In the middle of the background, there are bushes and trees.
 In the lower middle, there is a pond.
 There are two crocodiles on the left of the pond.
 There is a hippo drinking water on the right of the pond.
 And there is a flamingo wading in the middle of the pond.
-There are bushes on both bottom right and left corners of this background.
+There are bushes on both bottom right and left corners of this background. "*

 ## Steps